xleon/I18N-Portable/README.md

     // load en.txt if the system current language is not supported I18N.Current.SetFallbackLocale("en").Init(assembly);

-### Show a list of supported languages in your application

-Some times you need to show a picker/list with supported languages so the user can change it.
-`I18N` provides a List of `PortableLanguage` objects:

-    List<PortableLanguage> languages = I18N.Current.Languages;

-Each of those have a "Locale" property indicating the ISO code (ie: en, es) and a "DisplayName" property with a human description of the language (ie: English, Spanish)

-    public class PortableLanguage
-	{
-		public string Locale { get; set; }
-		public string DisplayName { get; set; }
-		public override string ToString() => DisplayName;
-	}

-### Change language at run time

-Option 1: pass a locale ISO code:

-    I18N.Current.Locale = "es";

-Option 2: pass a `PortableLanguage` instance coming from `I18N.Current.Languages`:

-    var language = I18N.Current.Languages[1];
-	I18N.Current.Language = language;

-You can also get the current language/locale:

-    var currentLanguage = I18N.Current.Language;
-    var currentLocale = I18N.Current.Locale;

 ### Get translations

 There are 3 ways to translate a key.
 Use the one you like, as all of them will produce the same result: